 The foundation of Sony's efforts to build a responsible supply chain is the compliance of each and every director, executive, and employee with the Sony Group Code of Conduct and ethical business practices.
 Based on this approach, Sony focuses on supply chain management and responsible procurement of raw materials and works with suppliers and subcontractors to establish a responsible supply chain that ensures compliance with the Sony Supply Chain Code of Conduct and the Sony Group Policy for Responsible Supply Chan of Minerals.
 These efforts are undertaken in collaboration with relevant industry organizations and other stakeholders.

-At Sony, the CSR and compliance groups at the head office, and the human resources & general affairs and procurement groups at Sony Global Manufacturing & Operations Corporation (SGMO), take the lead in promoting responsible sourcing activities in cooperation with other related head office divisions, business groups and relevant functions at manufacturing sites.
+At Sony, the CSR and compliance groups at the head office, and the Employees & general affairs and procurement groups at Sony Global Manufacturing & Operations Corporation (SGMO), take the lead in promoting responsible sourcing activities in cooperation with other related head office divisions, business groups and relevant functions at manufacturing sites.
 The CSR group at the head office formulates group-wide supply chain management policy.
 With guidance from the corporate executive officer in charge of production and procurement, the representative director and president of SGMO is responsible for the implementation of the policy.
-In addition, Sony has a Supplier Hotline to receive complaints.
-This helps to ensure more responsible sourcing.

-In order to further strengthen efforts to establish a responsible supply chain, Sony will expand assessments of its own sites and its suppliers, for example by having primary suppliers request secondary suppliers to comply with the Sony Supply Chain Code of Conduct.
+In order to further strengthen efforts to establish a responsible supply chain, Sony will expand assessments of its own sites and its suppliers, for example by having primary suppliers request secondary suppliers and other subcontractors to comply with the Sony Supply Chain Code of Conduct.
 Sony remains committed to ongoing efforts to raise awareness, educate, and provide training in order to focus the attention and boost the capacity of Sony employees — likewise for supplier employees engaged in the supply chain-to respond effectively to responsible supply chain issues.
 Sony will also continue to strengthen its countermeasures of high-risk minerals in its procurement.